 Yes!
 The systems are manufactured using very stringent quality procedures and they meet the CSA standard for wet installation.
 Note that the shower must have its own cable or mat.

-The time required before installing the tiles after the first coat will be dictated by the products used.
-In general, between 3 and 24 hours of drying are necessary.
+The time required before installing the tiles after the screeding will be dictated by the products used.
+In general, between 3 and 24 hours of drying time is required.
 Check with the supplier or manufacturer of the products used.

-No. The True Comfort membrane is not an effective thermal barrier.
+No. The Uncoupling membrane is not an effective thermal barrier.

-The True Comfort Membrane can be fixed to the subfloor with mortar, regardless of the manufacturer.
+The Uncoupling Membrane is fixed to the subfloor with mortar, regardless of the manufacturer.
 The mortar must comply with the following standards depending on the existing the sub-floor:

 For recommendation concerning other subfloors, contact Customer Service.

-The tiles can be fixed to the True Comfort Membrane with polymers-modified mortar (ANSI A118.11) or unmodified mortar (ANSI A118.1).
+The tiles can be fixed to the Uncoupling Membrane with polymer-modified mortars (ANSI A118.11) or unmodified mortars (ANSI A118.1).
 Please ask the manufacturer for their recommendation.